BROILER GUIDE

 Water Management

-• To ensure optimum egg quality and overall health, the water supplied to the hens should be of a good standard.
+To ensure optimum and overall health, the water supplied to the broilers should be of a good standard.

-• Chicks which do not drink enough water will have an inadequate feed intake and bad growth.
-This effects future egg production ability.
+Chicks which do not drink enough water will have an inadequate feed intake and bad growth.

-• Add chlorine tablets to the water to sanitize water, but not during vaccination days
+Add chlorine tablets to the water to sanitize water, but not during vaccination or treatment days.

-• Do not feed water directly out of a borehole or big tank.
-Divert water to a smaller catchment tank to help with medicating and vaccination of hens.
+Do not feed water directly out of a borehole or big tank.
+Divert water to a smaller catchment tank to help with medicating and vaccination of broilers.

 Where do I buy broiler chicks?